Skip to main content

 Narrator fees

-Professional audiobook narrators charge between $200 and $400 per finished hour (PFH).
-A typical novel produces 8-12 finished hours of audio.
-That puts narrator costs alone at $1,600 to $4,800 for a single title - assuming a single narrator reading every character.
+Professional audiobook narrators typically charge between $200 and $400 per finished hour (PFH), with the SAG-AFTRA / ACX union minimum sitting around $250 PFH and premium narrators charging $400–$600+ PFH.
+A typical novel produces 8–12 finished hours of audio.
+That puts narrator costs alone at roughly $1,600 to $4,800 for a single title - assuming a single narrator reading every character.

 If you want a full cast (multiple voice actors playing different characters), costs multiply quickly.
 Each additional actor has their own rate, scheduling needs, and studio time.